Remove the friction by remaining flexible to your client's preferred software.

 In 2016, FreshBooks launched an entirely new platform.
 It now includes double-entry accounting, bank feeds, financial reports, and all the other features that make it a complete accounting software.

 Since introducing these features, FreshBooks has been the top choice among business owners for accounting software.
-New enhancements are routinely added to the platform, the latest of these being the launch of the Accounting Professionals Program.
+New enhancements are routinely added to the platform, the latest of these being the launch of the Accounting Partner Program.
 If you’re an accountant like me, you may have even missed the initial rollout of new features in 2016.
 I’ve since learned how useful the platform is to a broad range of clients.
 Additionally, the continued developments are influenced by the growing number of accountants and bookkeepers in the FreshBooks community.

 Choosing the Right Accounting Software